marcusoftnet/marcusoftnet.github.io/_posts/2017-05-31-impact-and-backlogs.md

 Notice the absence of a list, there's no order, there's no behind.
 It's just a set of impacts that we could try to get us closer to the goal.
 That is often a little bit hard to handle so why not organize it in a map which gives a visual representation and context to the different impacts we want to make.

-> Focusing on impacts implies focusing on opportunities and unrealised improvement opportunities.
+> Focusing on impacts implies focusing on opportunities and unrealized improvement opportunities.
 It is, at its core, positive.

 ## Mindless working of the backlog - know the goal